DanielBrittainJr/WatchdogAutoTransfer/README.md

 Example: ~C:\home\Media\ $ python server

 The server will now run and be listening for files to be sent.

+Run the watchdog.py file on the machine that is sending the files.

 The server and watchdog files will run indefinitely so files can passively be sent.
 I use this for when I download files, they go to the directory and are automatically be sent.